rooged/CSCE240-Summer-2020/Homework 4/README.md

 ## Result
 Wrote methods for:
- - adding and getting a grade
+ - add a new grade to a GradeBook
+ - return the grade at an index
+ - add two GradeBook's together as a new GradeBook
- - getting a GPA
+ - calculate the GPA of a GradeBook
- - getting the max grade in a GradeBook
+ - return the highest grade in a GradeBook
- - add a GradeBook
+ - return the number of grades in a GradeBook
- - test if two GradeBooks are equal
+ - check if two GradeBook's have equal GPA's
- - test if one GradeBook is less than the other
+ - check if a GradeBook has a lower GPA than another